Peace of Mind: Raising Serotonin Levels

 Just like milk, eggs are a source of amino acids packed with tryptophan which is a relaxing brain chemical.

-Make sure you include eggs in your diet either in breakfast or as a snack (boiled egg).
+Make sure you include eggs in your diet either in breakfast or as a snack (try a boiled egg).

 Cheese being classified as a protein source has the same calming effect on your brain as of milk or eggs.Choose cheese types which are high in protein (contains tryptophan ) like Cottage, Cheddar, Gruyere, Swiss, and Ricotta varieties.